‘Sports Illustrated’ Model Camille Kostek Sizzles In Tiny Daisy Dukes: ‘Quarantine But Make It Cute’

 “Gronk is one lucky dude,” another fan raved, referring to Kostek’s boyfriend and former football player, Rob Gronkowski.
 The user topped the comment with a couple of fire emoji and a peach.

-Kostek is best known for her appearances in Sports Illustrated Swimsuit, including a coveted spot on the cover last year.
+Kostek is best known for her appearances in Sports Illustrated Swimsuit Issue, including a coveted spot on the cover last year.
 Earlier this year, she shot her third spread for the issue, which should hit newsstands in early May.
 As The Inquisitr has previously written, Kostek shot her spread in the Dominican Republic.
 Other models who also shot in the Caribbean country this year included Kelsey Merritt, Anne de Paula, Halima Aden, and rookies Josephine Skriver and Anita Marshall.